Nutrition Needs for Older Adults

 Table salt, or sodium chloride, is often important to older adults who may be experiencing a decreased sense of taste and smell.
 Salt helps to bring out flavors, but there are many other ways to make food flavorful.
 Older adults should be taught how to use spices and salt alternatives as a way to make food taste good, yet have lower levels of sodium and chloride.

-While older adults need less sodium and chloride, there is one mineral they need more of - calcium.
+While older adults need less sodium, there is one mineral they need more of - calcium.

 Recommended Dietary Allowances for Calcium (3):